MacRush7/Developing_Industrial_IoT_S19/README.md

 # Repository Overview

-The course project focuses on the product-tear-down of an Industrial Internet-of-Things product.
-My project will focus on a wireless anti-theft remote controlled security system.
-The project will end with writing a research paper as the conclusion which will briefly encapsulate all the individual hardware-software elements that would go in building the specified Industrial Internet-of-Things product.
+The course focuses on aspects of computer security and the use of cloud platforms & services for industrial IoT development.
+The assignments provided in this repository focus on topics related to Industrial IoT.
+The final project focuses on the product-tear-down of an Industrial Internet-of-Things product.
+The project revolves around the tear-down of a wireless anti-theft remote controlled security system.
+The project report briefly encapsulates all the individual hardware-software elements that would go in building the specified Industrial Internet-of-Things product.